FREQUENTLY ASKED QUESTIONS:

 Do you charge a fee for Digital Post-Production?
 And if yes, how much?

-Yes I do, for every day that I shoot I then spend a further day working on the images in digital post-production.
-I charge the same day rate as my photographic fee.
-This is a critical stage of the process, it takes time and skill and so I charge for this accordingly.
-If I only shoot for half a day, generally speaking, the post-production should only take half a day to complete, unless of course a vast number of images have been captured or the client requests additional retouching to be carried out.
+Yes I do, for every day that I shoot I then spend a minimum of one day working on the images in digital post-production.
+For this, I charge the same day rate as my photographic fee.
+This is a critical stage of the process, as it takes time and skill and so I charge for this accordingly.
+If I only shoot for half a day, generally speaking, the post-production should only take half a day to complete, unless of course a vast number of images have been captured and/or there is additional retouching to be carried out.
 Read more about Digital Post-Production.

 Do you offer a reduced rate for first time clients?

 Yes, as an introductory offer I halve my post-production fee for the first day or half-day that I work with a new client.

 Are there any other expenses?